ilyatbn/aws_alwayson/aosvc-python/README.md

 # aosvc-python

 This is an alternative for the Go-based `aosvc`.
-Itsupportnux use via systemd (WSL2 supported), although it can be used on windows by using e.g. [NSSM](https://nssm.cc/).

 ## Supported OS